Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Slice Sampling for Bayesian Spatial Clustering

 \section{Slice Sampling for Bayesian Spatial Clustering}

-To derive a computationally feasible posterior sampling algorithm for the model \eqref{eq:single.obs} with the spatial PSBP prior depicted in \Cref{sect2b}, \textcite{Berchuck2021} adopted a finite-mixture version of \eqref{PSBP} with a same number of spatial mixture components $L\in\NN, \,L>1$ for all factors.
-Despite implementation conveniences, several notable issues persist regarding this approach.
+We propose a new slice sampling algorithm to address the computational burden incurred by using a common number of mixture components $L\in\NN, \,L>1$ for all latent factors in the PSBP model \eqref{PSBP2}.
 For one thing, pre-specifying a fixed common $L$ is likely restrictive since the numbers of spatial mixtures are unknown and may well differ across the $k$ latent factors.
-Moreover, an at least moderately large $L$ would typically be required to guarantee satisfactory model fitting.
-This leads to computational inefficiency since we need to sample more spatial clustering parameters $\theta_{jl}$'s, $\bm{\alpha}_{jl}$'s in each MCMC iteration and perform more complicated calculations when updating $\xi_j\left(\bm{s}_{i,o}\right)$'s, $\delta_h$'s, $\kappa$, and $\rho$.
-Most importantly, when both $L$ and the number of spatial locations $m$ are large, storage requirements for either spatial prediction at new locations or clustering of temporal trends can become highly prohibitive, as one needs to store posterior samples of $\theta_{jl}$'s, $\bm{\alpha}_{jl}$'s, and $\bm{w}_{jl}$'s from all kept post-burn-in MCMC iterations.
-Last but not least, posterior sampling of the introduced latent variables $z_{jl}\left(\bm{s}_{i,o}\right)$'s (\Cref{appenC}), which grows computationally demanding for a large $L$, is required when a common fixed $L$ is assumed.
+An at least moderately large $L$ would typically be required for fitting many mixture models across $m$ spatial locations, especially when $m$ becomes large.
+This leads to computational inefficiency since we need to perform more complicated calculations when updating $\xi_j^o\left(\bm{s}_{i}\right)$'s, $\delta_h$'s, $\kappa$, $\rho$ and sample more spatial clustering parameters $\theta_{jl_j}$'s, $\alpha_{jl_j}^o\left(\bm{s}_{i}\right)$'s in each MCMC iteration.
+Moreover, when both $L$ and the number of spatial locations $m$ are large, storage requirements for either spatial prediction at new locations or clustering of temporal trends can become highly prohibitive, as one needs to store posterior samples of $\theta_{jl_j}$'s, $\bm{\alpha}_{jl_j}$'s, and $\bm{w}_{jl_j}$'s from all kept post-burn-in MCMC iterations.
+Last but not least, posterior sampling of the introduced latent normal variables $z_{jl_j}^o\left(\bm{s}_{i}\right)$'s (\Cref{appenD}) is required when a common fixed $L$ is assumed and is computationally demanding when $L$ is large.

-These concerns can be effectively addressed by assuming a varying number of clusters $L_j$ for the $j^{\text{th}}$ latent factor loadings $\bm{\lambda}_j$ and adapting pertinent slice sampling ideas in \textcite{Walker2007}.
-Our novel algorithm follows the original version of slice sampling \parencite{Walker2007} and essentially differs from \textcite{Berchuck2021}'s flawed implementation in their supplementary material and R package \texttt{spBFA} (see \Cref{appenD}).
-Since we do have a spatial cluster number upper bound $mO$, it would indeed be reasonable to introduce unknown cluster number parameters $L_j\in\mathbb{N}\backslash\{0\}$ for all latent factors $j=1,\dots,k$ and proceed with the corresponding finite mixture models.
-We opt not to adopt independent infinite mixture models specified by \Cref{PSBP} for all $(j,i,o)$, which might appear theoretically more adequate, primarily to guarantee non-increasing $L_j$ estimates through the MCMC iterations, thus facilitating computation and easing storage requirements.
-We shall discuss more details in \Cref{appenD}.
+These concerns can be effectively addressed by assuming a varying number of clusters $L_j$ for the $j$th latent factor loadings $\bm{\lambda}_j$ and adapting pertinent slice sampling ideas in \textcite{Walker2007}.
+Our novel algorithm follows the original version of slice sampling \parencite{Walker2007} and essentially differs from \textcite{Berchuck2021}'s flawed implementation in their supplementary material and R package \texttt{spBFA}.
+Some further notes are in \Cref{appenE}.